lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Remote Commitment, Remote Offers

 Each HTLC output can only be spent by us, the recipient, using the payment preimage.
-If we don't have the preimage (and don't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.
+If the local node does not possess the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output, once it's timed out.

-We can only spend remote HTLC outputs if we have the payment preimage.
-If we don't have the preimage (and don't discover it), it's the remote's responsibility to spend the HTLC output once it's timed out.
+The remote HTLC outputs can only be spent by the local node if it has the payment preimage.
+If the local node does not have the preimage (and doesn't discover it), it's the remote node's responsibility to spend the HTLC output, once it's timed out.

 There are actually several possible cases for an offered HTLC: